craftingcity/The-Known-World/Game Notes/NPCs/Leaders/Baron Filip.md

 tags: npc
 aliases:
 ---
-# Name of Char
+# Baron Issac Filip

-> A regal old dragonborn dressed in ceremonial plate armor
+> A regal old dragonborn dressed in blood stained ceremonial plate armor, a large claymore - it too soaked in old blood - with gold embossing at his side.

 Leader of the [[Knights in Red]], and Baron of [[Huntyr Swamp]].